channelcharting/channelcharting.github.io/index.md

 In case you would like to suggest a publication, patent, dataset, or software link, then please contact  <a href="mailto:studer@ethz.ch?subject=New Channel Charting Resource">Christoph Studer</a> and provide all the necessary details required to create an item in the above lists.
 Please note that we prefer open-access resources and discourage the use of papers behind a paywall.

-Website last updated by Christoph Studer on June 18, 2025.
+Website last updated by Christoph Studer on October 22, 2025.